 Use attractive and unusual storage containers if they need to be visible.

-I found this set of drawers years ago and it has conveniently housed our tea bags ever since.
-From what I can tell, the drawers came off of an old sewing machine cabinet.
+I found this set of drawers years ago, which has conveniently housed our tea bags.
+From what I can tell, the drawers came from an old sewing machine cabinet.

 This hutch is truly one of my favorite things!
 When we moved in, there was a built-in desk in this space.
-Given the way I work, I knew I would never use that desk.
+Given my work, I knew I would never use that desk.
 It was taking up valuable space in my new, smaller kitchen and needed to go.

-We had to ‘trim’ the sides of the top to get it to fit in the space, but…it does!
+We had to ‘trim’ the top sides to get it to fit in the space, but…it does!
 I display some of my white bowls and a collection of small spoons.
-The not so pretty stuff is behind the cabinet doors.
+The not-so-pretty stuff is behind the cabinet doors.

 While I really do love my Silpat baking mats and use them regularly, they are awkward to store in my current drawers.
-They are too big to lay flat and take up a good deal of room when I fold them.
+They are too big to lay flat and take up much room when I fold them.

 Enter these high-tech silicone baking mat holders!
 Yup, I am referring to the paper towel roll cut into sections so that I can roll my silicone baking mats up and effectively store them!
 This is another drawer right underneath the counter where I tend to do all my baking.

-Another storage area that was giving me fits was the shelf in my pantry that held our travel mugs, water bottles, and large plastic cups.
+Another storage area that gave me fits was the shelf in my pantry that held our travel mugs, water bottles, and large plastic cups.

 If I reached in the back for the bottle or cup that I wanted, inevitably, bottles upfront or the lid of a bottle would fall off the shelf.
-Plus, the shelf wasn’t tall enough for all the lids to be stored on the bottles so that they would get separated.
-I know, first world problems.
+Plus, the shelf wasn’t tall enough for all the lids to be stored on the bottles, so they would get separated.
+I know, first-world problems.
 But…it was bugging me!

 I found this water bottle holder that has solved the problem!
 Bottles are stored on the side for easy access; the lids stay on AND, perhaps most importantly, I am limited to 8 water bottles/travel mugs!

-Kitchen Organization Tip #6: Revisit your current organization on a regular basis.
+Kitchen Organization Tip #6: Revisit your current organization regularly.

-Not only do our activities change over time, but we often have ‘aha’ moments when we least expect them.
-Organization is not always static and so, be open to changing things up as you go along.
+Our activities change over time, and we often have ‘aha’ moments when we least expect them.
+The organization is not always static and so be open to changing things up as you go along.

-Back to the first tip; be mindful of where you tend to work and make sure you have the tools there to work efficiently.
+Back to the first tip; be mindful of where you tend to work and ensure you have the tools to work efficiently.